Coffee grinder purchase guide

 In the case of used mills, it is best to choose a model in which the grinding disks are exchangeable and can be reordered from the manufacturer.

-As previously mention, I happily use the Sage Smart Grinder.
+As previously mentioned, I happily use the Sage Smart Grinder Pro.
 I think when I compare price and quality this is the best value available today.
 You can order it on Amazon HERE.

 Grinders under USD100 budget